westonbattles/tiktok-webscraper/README.md

 This project was started, mainly as a way for me to practice my webscraping skills and class structure knowledge.
 I don't expect anyone to download this but I'm still going to write a fully fleshed out README with usage tutorials and everything for completion's sake

 Web scraping is a really important tool to learn, even if it's generally fround apon by companies.
 The problem is humans love data, which means we will stop at nothing to find ways to make data more accessible to us.
-Webs crapers are no exception.
+Web scrapers are no exception.

 I do want to preface one thing first though, I have talked to many developers about the morality behind web scraping, and learned many different opinions on if ethically it should be done.
 It is my belief that due to all of the data being scraped in this project's current publicly accesible state, writing a program that goes through the frontend code to scrape data goes against no moral codes.